Rethinking a key Vajrayana Buddhist practice, for skeptics and atheists

 “Not about techniques” is a somewhat unusual view.

-Traditional teachers and text do often—not always—define Buddhist tantra as a collection of esoteric practices.
+Traditional teachers and texts do often—not always—define Buddhist tantra as a collection of esoteric practices.

 For modernizers, too, it’s tempting to describe tantra as “advanced mental technology.”
 As an engineer, I find that an attractive proposition: